 When does Lindy starter tier come out cheapest?

 Lindy's starter tier is the cheapest managed option for low usage and inbox-shaped work.
+Its entry Plus plan starts at $49.99 per month with a 7-day trial and no free plan, according to lindy.ai's published pricing as of July 2026.
 If your needs are a couple of inbox or calendar agents and nothing else, Lindy is fine and the all-in cost is low.
 The tier breaks down when you add more agents or move outside inbox surfaces.

-For founders who need three agents on three different surfaces, the platform fees start adding up faster than Gravity's flat fee.
+For buyers who need three agents on three different surfaces, the per-platform fees start adding up faster than a single Gravity plan that already covers them.

 When is a thin SDK script the cheapest?